ekthomas25/PierresOrders.Solution/README.md

 git clone https://github.com/ekthomas25/ip-PierresOrders.Solution.git

 * _This will clone the repository to your desktop and you will be able to then open the folder in VSCode._
-* _Open the terminal in VSCode and navigate to_ ip_Bakery.Solution>Bread _ and type the following command:_ dotnet run
+* _Open the terminal in VSCode and navigate to_ ip-PierresOrders.Solution > PierresOrders _and type the following command:_ dotnet run
-* _To view and run the provided tests, navigate to_ ip_Bakery.Solution>Bread.Tests
+* _To view and run the provided tests, navigate to_ ip-PierresOrders.Solution>PierresOrders.Tests
 * _Enter_ dotnet test _into the terminal_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

-* _Any known issues_
+* _No known issues_
-* _should go here_

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_

-_If you have any questions or would like to reach out for any reason, please don't hesitate to send and email to [thomas.elizabeth.k@gmail.com](mailto:thomas.elizabeth.k@gmail.com)._
+_If you have any questions or would like to reach out for any reason, please don't hesitate to send an email to [thomas.elizabeth.k@gmail.com](mailto:thomas.elizabeth.k@gmail.com)._

 MIT License